top of page

 If a currency pair is not trending, it could be ranging.

 A ranging market means that the price is moving sideways.
 It is not bullish or bearish.
-Generally, a range means that the price is moving between 2 areas of the market.
+Generally, a range means that the price is moving between two areas of the market.
 A ranging market can also be called a sideways market, market indecision, or market consolidation.

 Forex Price Action Course - Japanese Candlesticks Explained